TheRdMelon/pixelplanet/README.md

 ### Development

-Install packages that are just required for building with `yarn add --dev` others with `yarn add`
+Install packages that are just required for building with `yarn add --dev` others with `yarn add.
+Run `yarn run lint` to check for code errors and warnings.
+We have enough warnings already, just don't produce too many additional ones.